Call the police. If you are injured, seek medical attention immediately.

 A permanent injury is an injury that will be with you for the rest of your life or for some period beyond the settlement of the claim.
 In most cases, the injured party is entitled to compensation from the at-fault party or their insurance company for all medical bills incurred to date and into the future for all injuries caused by the accident.

 You should immediately consult your medical provider regarding any pain, discomfort or possible injuries from a car accident; even if you think they may be only minor injuries.
 Even if you did not complain of injuries at the scene of the car accident, you may be entitled to payment of your medical bills, compensation for pain and suffering, lost wages, loss of earnings capacity, and emotional distress due to personal injuries.
-You should consult an experienced Texas car accident attorney to discuss whether you need representation on your claim; call us today, 713.800.1200 for a free consultation.
+You should consult an experienced Texas car accident attorney to discuss whether you need representation on your claim; call us today at 713-230-8137 for a free consultation.

 Usually, yes.
 Texas law states that you must maintain a safe distance to be able to stop safely if a car stops in front of you.
 However, even if you or your loved one was partially at fault, you may recover compensation due to the state’s comparative fault rule.

-Suppose that Jane is involved in a car accident with Nick, who has no insurance and Nick was 100% at fault.
+Suppose that Jane is involved in a car accident with Nick, who has no insurance, and Nick was 100 percent at fault.
 If Jane has uninsured motorist insurance, she will be able to collect from her insurance company.
 Her insurance company may then sue the uninsured driver.
 This lawsuit is known as a “subrogation” lawsuit.
 While Texas does not require uninsured motorist coverage, you may wish to consider purchasing it because of the protection that it provides.
 Unfortunately, there is a significant majority of individuals who drive vehicles and who do not have insurance.